Possible Symptoms of Thyroid Cancer in Women

 - Weight loss

 If your thyroid is less active than it should be, it’s called hypothyroidism.
-Some of the signs are:
+Some of the signs of this are:

 - Weight gain